snorkyware/ValheimPlus/COMPATIBILITY.md

 such as `Valheim 0.216.8` (Steam) vs `Valheim ms-0.216.8` (Microsoft game store) - should often work fine, but may sometimes have minor differences that require extra effort to offer compatibility for.

-Note that alpha versions, while being compatible, could still run
+Note that alpha versions, while being compatible, have a higher likelihood of having bugs.

 ### Valheim 0.217 PTB